-The North Carolina Economic Development Association (NCEDA) has become the primary voice promoting and supporting the interests of economic development in our state.
-That includes the responsibility for advocating with elected officials, other state policymakers, and key community and business organizations.
+NCEDA is the primary voice promoting and supporting the interests of economic development in our state.
+That includes the responsibility for advocating with elected officials, other state policymakers and key community and business organizations.

-Through our Legislative Committee, NCEDA takes a proactive approach to working with the members of the North Carolina General Assembly and others within state government whose actions and decisions impact our state’s business climate and its ability to recruit new employers and help existing ones grow.
-We work with our partners to advocate for policies, initiatives, and programs that promote job creation, encourage investment, and result in economic prosperity throughout North Carolina.
-We also communicate regularly with our members to keep them informed about relevant legislation and other news.
+Through the Legislative Committee, NCEDA takes a proactive approach to working with the members of the North Carolina General Assembly and others within state government whose actions and decisions impact our state’s business climate and its ability to recruit new employers and help existing ones grow.
+We work with our partners to advocate for policies, initiatives and programs that promote job creation, encourage investment and result in economic prosperity throughout North Carolina.
+We also communicate regularly with our members to keep them informed about relevant legislation and other news